rbnadageri33/Insurance_OR_Medical_cost_prediction/README.md

 The dataset used in this project provides information about health insurance beneficiaries and their medical costs.
 It includes the following columns:
 Variable	Description

-age	age of primary beneficiary
+Age - 	age of primary beneficiary

-bmi	body mass index
+BMI -	body mass index

-children	number of children covered by health insurance
+Children -	number of children covered by health insurance

-smoker	smoking
+Smoker -	smoking

-region	the beneficiary's residential area in the US
+Region -	the beneficiary's residential area in the US

-charges	individual medical costs billed by health insurance
+Charges - 	individual medical costs billed by health insurance

 # Approach